Back

 In the first place, after the selected screens were approved by the client, I printed out the key user flows: registration of the photographer, admin approval, and photography purchase.

-marketplace for photographers developmentThese flows were our key guidelines
+These flows were our key guidelines

-At first, it was hard to prioritize tasks, since the first manager dropped out — to resolve this problem we agreed to take up any tasks from the created flows.
+At first, it was hard to prioritize tasks, since the first manager dropped out.
+To resolve this problem, we agreed to take up any tasks from the created flows.

-marketplace for photographers developmentThe idea was that whatever you do — it will definitely be useful for the project
+The idea was that whatever you do, it will definitely be useful for the project

-In the third place, we switched to Kanban Tool.
+In the third place, we switched to the Kanban Tool.
 With the first manager, we used Trello to manage the marketplace development project.

-marketplace for photographers developmentThat’s pretty much the way it looked
+That’s pretty much the way it looked

 It was inconvenient to plan parallel work with Trello for this project.
 I noticed it when trying to plan frontend, backend, and layout.
-Kanban Tool looks more like a classic Kanban board — instead of columns, it has a working space, which makes it easier to visualize tasks.
+Kanban Tool looks more like a classic Kanban board.
+Instead of columns, it has a working space which makes it easier to visualize tasks.

-marketplace for photographers developmentAlthough Kanban Tool isn’t as beautiful as Trello, our client liked the idea of monitoring the progress of developing marketplace for photographers there.
+Although Kanban Tool isn’t as beautiful as Trello, our client liked the idea of monitoring the progress of developing marketplace for photographers there

-marketplace for photographers developmentPlus, we put off super-technical topics, because not everyone on the team needs it
+Plus, we put off super technical topics because not everyone on the team needs them

-At first, the team had doubts about the idea of meetings, but in the process, it became a great tool for keeping the team members focused on the overall project goal and synchronizing the work on different fronts.
+At first, the team had doubts about the idea of meetings but in the process, it became a great tool for keeping the team members focused on the overall project goal and synchronizing the work on different fronts.

-In the fifth place, we created an Extended Burndown chart that helps to predict when the work will be finished.
+In the fifth place, we created an Extended Burndown chart that helps predict when the work will be finished.

-marketplace for photographers developmentAn example of a report for the client
+An example of a report for the client

 To create EBDC, we practiced two things: making a detailed description for a task that we plan to do, and a rough description for large functional blocks that we put off.